 Paper 5

-Paper 5 is a single-centre, individual-level, observational cohort study of paediatric hospitalizations due diseases commonly caused by Streptococcus pneumonae.
+Paper 5 is a single-centre, individual-level, observational cohort study of paediatric hospitalizations due to diseases commonly caused by Streptococcus pneumonae.
 Eleven consecutive Icelandic birth-cohorts 2005-2015 were followed from birth until three years of age.
 Immigration and emigration data obtained from Statistics Iceland was used to exclude children who had immigrated to Iceland after birth.
 Included were all hospital admissions to the Children’s Hospital Iceland from January 1st, 2005 to December 31st, 2016.
-The Children’s Hospital Iceland is the primary paediatric hospital for approximately 90% of the Icelandic population (www.statice.is) and serves as a secondary and tertiary paediatric hospital for the entire country.
-Data on admissions were collected from Landspitali University Hospital’s patient registry and microbiological data were extracted from a database maintained by the Department of Clinical Microbiology at Landspitali University Hospital.
+The Children’s Hospital Iceland is the primary paediatric hospital for approximately 90% of Iceland's population (www.statice.is), and serves as a secondary and tertiary paediatric hospital for the entire country.
+Data on admissions were collected from Landspitali University Hospital’s patient registry.
+Microbiological data were extracted from a database maintained by the Department of Clinical Microbiology at Landspitali University Hospital.

-Seven diagnostic groups were defined for the present paper.
-Five groups represent diseases commonly caused by Streptococcus pneumoniae; Invasive pneumococcal disease (IPD), meningitis, sepsis, pneumonia and otitis media.
-The remaining two groups, upper respiratory tract infections (URTI) and other lower respiratory tract infections (LRTI) were included as comparators.
-A hospitalization was categorised as one of the paper’s diagnostic groups, if a relevant ICD-10 diagnostic code was recorded on the discharge chart, or if the admission was associated with microbiologically-confirmed IPD.
-Admissions with ICD-10 discharge diagnoses compatible with meningitis (G00) were grouped as meningitis, (A40 and A41) were grouped as sepsis, (J09-J18) as pneumonia, (J20-J22) as LRTI, (H65, H66, H70 and H72) as OM and (J01-J06) as URTI (Table 1).
-A hospitalization was considered to be due to IPD, if associated with culture or PCR confirmed Streptococcus pneumoniae sampled from joint fluid, bone, cerebrospinal fluid or blood, regardless of ICD-10 discharge diagnosis.
+Seven diagnostic groups were defined in this paper.
+Five of these groups represent diseases commonly caused by Streptococcus pneumoniae; Invasive pneumococcal disease (IPD), meningitis, sepsis, pneumonia and otitis media.
+The remaining two groups, upper respiratory tract infections (URTI) and other lower respiratory tract infections (LRTI), were included as comparators.
+Hospitalization was categorised in one of the paper’s diagnostic groups if the relevant ICD-10 diagnostic code was recorded on the discharge chart, or if the admission was associated with microbiologically-confirmed IPD.
+Admissions with ICD-10 discharge diagnoses compatible with meningitis (G00) were grouped as meningitis.
+Those with A40 and A41 diagnoses were grouped as sepsis, with J09-J18, as pneumonia, J20-J22 as LRTI, H65, H66, H70 and H72 as OM, and J01-J06 as URTI (Table 1).
+A hospitalization was considered to be due to IPD if associated with culture or PCR confirmed Streptococcus pneumoniae sampled from joint fluid, bone, cerebrospinal fluid or blood, regardless of ICD-10 discharge diagnosis.

 kable( x = data.frame( stringsAsFactors = FALSE, diagnostic.group = c( "Meningitis", "Sepsis", "Pneumonia", "Otitis media and complications", "Acute upper respiratory tract infections", "Acute lower respiratory tract infections", "Invasive pneumococcal disease" ), abbreviation = c("-", "-", "-", "OM", "URTI", "LRTI", "IPD"), definition = c( "ICD-10 discharge diagnosis of G00", "ICD-10 discharge diagnosis of A41 or A42", "ICD-10 discharge diagnosis of J09-J18", "ICD-10 discharge diagnosis of H65, H66, H70 or H72", "ICD-10 discharge diagnosis of J00-J06", "ICD-10 discharge diagnosis of J20-J22", "Microbiologically confirmed pneumococcal infection from normally sterile site, regardless of ICD-10 diagnosis" ) ), col.names = c("Diagnostic group", "Abbreviation", "Definition"), caption = "Definitions of the paper's diagnostic groups" )